Anshul391/CSS143BackStage/exams/final/readme.md

 - (A) Chaining can be used to solve the collision problem
 - (B) Dictionary always has O(1) time complexity for entry retrieval
 - (C) Dictionary can be implemented with array
-- (D) The hash function that generates hash key needs to have low complexity (in another words, FAST)
+- (D) The hash function that generates hash key needs to have low complexity (in another word, FAST)